 In the end, I really waffled between a couple of grey leather swatches (one matched the fireplace perfectly, the other was a medium grey) and a creamy white.
 I kept thinking grey would be practical, but everyone I polled voted white.
 My friend Ashley said it best: “in a lakehouse, with no kids, go with the white – it’s perfect”.

-I'm so thrilled with the light leather.
-It's what we'd grown accustomed to with our old sofa (although this sofa is a much lighter/brighter shade) and I think that with a sofa this ginormous, a grey or caramel leather would have looked too heavy.
+I’m really glad I listened because I am so thrilled with the white leather sectional sofa and my light color choice.
+It’s what we’d grown accustomed to with our old sofa (although this sofa is a much lighter/brighter shade) and I think that with a sofa this ginormous, a grey or caramel leather would have looked too heavy.

 Unfortunately, we think the sofa was dropped during shipping because the arm by the fireplace is really pushed out and wonky.
 We’re still waiting to hear back on a replacement/repair, but hopefully that doesn’t create a headache.